-Leonardo DRS Core Values and Commitments
+Leonardo DRS Core Values, Principles and Commitments

-Leonardo DRS is committed to upholding its Core Values through this Code and its implementation.
+Leonardo DRS is committed to upholding its Core Values and Principles through this Code and its implementation.
 A business built on integrity creates bonds of trust that lead to strong and enduring relationships with customers, partners and other stakeholders, surrounding communities, and among employees.
 This is the way Leonardo DRS chooses to conduct its business.
-Leonardo DRS is also committed to operational excellence as a core value, and sets high standards of performance for employees and external partners.
+Agility is also at the core of who we are at Leonardo DRS.
+By quickly adapting to change, effectively responding to customer needs, and through nimble operations, we can quickly deliver quality, forward-thinking products to our customer.
+Leonardo DRS is also committed to excellence as a core value, and sets high standards of performance for employees and external partners.
 Leonardo DRS's commitment to customer focus is demonstrated by the drive to go above and beyond to meet customer goals.
 Diversity, Equity & Inclusion is demonstrated by accepting the unconditional value that every human being has to offer in our global workplace.
 Finally, we believe in investing in innovation that creates disruption.
 These disruptions come in the form of technology, process and tools and they fuel organic growth through market competitive advantage.
 We have built our Company on our employees' innovative ideas and continue to foster an environment that rewards change.